learn-co-curriculum/java-mod-5-jpa-one-to-many/README.md

     }

     //other getters, setters, toString
+    ...
+}
 ```

 We are using the `@OneToMany` annotation here as one student can have many
-projects and using an `ArrayList` to track all the projects that belong to a
+projects.
+We use an `ArrayList` to track all the projects that belong to a
 specific `Student` instance.

 The `mappedBy` property is telling JPA that the
 `projects` field in the `Student` class and the `student` field in the `Project`
-class are the same.
-The `Project` class owns the relationship since each project
+class are the same relationship.

-has a `student_id` column, thus the relationship will be stored in the `PROJECT`
-table in the database.
+NOTE: Since `Project` is the owner of the relationship, the `addProject()` method
+calls `project.setStudent(this)` to ensure the owning side properly established the
+relationship.
+We can also omit the `addProject()` method from `Student`, forcing the
+relationship to always be established through the owning entity `Project`.

 We will now define instance associations in the `JpaCreate` class by adding the
 following (place after the card associations):